Meteorology (Aristotle)

 Meteorology (Greek: Μετεωρολογικά; Latin: Meteorologica or Meteora) is a treatise by Aristotle.
-The text discusses what Aristotle believed to have been all the affections common to air and water, and the kinds and parts of the earth and the affections of its parts.
+The text discusses what Aristotle believed to have been all the affections common to air and water, and the kinds and parts of the Earth and the affections of its parts.
 It includes early accounts of water evaporation, earthquakes, and other weather phenomena.

+Aristotle's Meteorologica is the oldest comprehensive treatise on the subject of meteorology.
+Written around 340 B.C, it consists of four books; three pertaining to meteorology, and one to chemistry.
+Despite its ancient origins, Meteorologica was the basis for all modern day meteorology texts throughout Western Civilization up to the 17th century.

+Throughout this treatise, Aristotle outlines two theories: